EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 1. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
 2. In this folder: `/home/deck/.steam/steam/controller_base/templates`, right click, `Create New`, `Text File`
-	* `.steam` is an invisible folder by default, click the hamburger menu in the top right, click `Show Hidden Files` to un-hide it
+	* `.steam` is a hidden folder by default, click the hamburger menu in the top right, click `Show Hidden Files` to un-hide it
 3. Paste the contents of a profile you would like to use
 4. Save the profile, matching the profile name in the section exactly, with a `.vdf` file extension
 	* Without the `.vdf` file extension, the profile will not work